zeroincombenze/timesheet/hr_timesheet_issue/README.rst

 * |menu| Setting > Apps |right_do| Select **hr_timesheet_issue** > Update

-|

-Support / Supporto
+Support | Supporto
 ------------------

 |Zeroincombenze| This module is supported by the `SHS-AV s.r.l. <https://www.zeroincombenze.it/>`__

-|
-|

-Get involved / Ci mettiamo in gioco
+Get involved | Ci mettiamo in gioco
 ===================================

 Bug reports are welcome!
 You can use the issue tracker to report bugs,